Solicitors Website Design – web design advice for a legal practice

-6. Attract high quality legal staff who are searching for a suitable practice.
+6. Attract high quality trained legal staff who are searching for a suitable legal practice.
 How do you look when these people search for solicitors website

 Your website is more than a tool, so do research how you will invest in it to look professional.
 You have to learn how to use it to good effect or have someone competent do it for you or with you, by outsourcing some of the work, so add that resource to your plan.
 There are various options and each one comes with challenges and opportunities, costs and returns on investment.
 And your web presence is a lot more than just your website.

 Have a complimentary 30 minute consultation with us, no obligation, just to see what you need for your particular practice.
 Meantime, below we include 10 guidelines, 10 questions, 10 tips and some general advice, to help you get it right first time, to save a lot of your valuable time.

-10 Tips for a planning and layout of a good Solicitors website
+10 Tips for the planning and layout of a good Solicitors website design

 Start with ensuring that any plan conforms with guidelines in the Irish Statute Book S.I.
 No. 518/2002 – The Solicitors Acts, 1954 To 2002 Solicitors (Advertising) Regulations, 2002

-1. CMS – Get a website that is built on a CMS Content Management System, which makes it easy to edit.
+1. CMS – Get a website for your practice that is built on a CMS Content Management System, which makes it easy to edit.
 Content is king, it will decide your success on the net, so create it, add it, curate it and make yourself stand out as an authority on matters legal.
 You are the best person to produce good content, do not leave its creation to someone else, unless they are competent in creating content for a legal practice.

 Get a website that is Modular, so that you can move elements around without needing a developer again.
 For example, add or move a scrolling ‘Testimonials module’ on the Home page yourself or move it to your ‘About’ page.